-The decommissioning processes for fuel cycle facilities and for complex material sites are similar (see Section 2.3.1).
+The decommissioning processes for fuel cycle facilities and for complex materials sites are similar (see Section 2.3.1).
 Decommissioning activities at fuel cycle facilities can be conducted during operations (partial decommissioning) or after the licensee has ceased all operational activities.

-Project management responsibility for fuel cycle facilities resides within NMSS and the Division of Fuel Cycle Safety and Safeguards (FCSS) during licensee operations and partial site decommissioning with technical support from the Office of Federal and State Materials and Environmental Management Programs (FSME).
+Project management responsibility for fuel cycle facilities resides within NMSS and the Division of Fuel Cycle Safety and Safeguards (FCSS) during licensee operations and partial site decommissioning with technical support from FSME.
 In cases where the entire site is being decommissioned in support of license termination, the project management responsibility resides within FSME, and specifically, DWMEP.
 Project management responsibility for fuel cycle facilities is transferred from FCSS to DWMEP when the licensee has ceased all operational activities and a critical mass of material no longer remains at the site.